 A Guide For Women In Leadership At Any Age

-I recently read an article by John Eades entitled "The Biggest Leadership Trends to Know for 2020" and was encouraged by the trend toward an increase in female leadership.
+A couple of years back, I read an article by John Eades entitled "The Biggest Leadership Trends to Know for 2020" and was encouraged by the trend toward an increase in female leadership.
 The article stated that while women were effective and productive in positions of leadership, the challenge for HR was providing more leadership development opportunities so they could be promoted from within.
-(Read article here: https://www.linkedin.com/pulse/biggest-leadership-trends-know-2020-john-eades/).
-I want to piggy back on that article to offer some feedback regarding effective leadership development and integration for female leadership in the 21st century.

 I call them the Big 'C's.

-On a positive note I have seen a great effort to address the corporate culture in major organizations, but this need to trickle down to mid and small companies.
+On a positive note, I have seen a great effort to address the corporate culture in major organizations, but this needs to trickle down to mid and small companies.

-I developed a confidence course for women a few years back to address some of these issues.
-The Confident Woman
+I developed a Confidence Course for women to address some of these issues.
+Sign Up Here For The Course!

 All in all, the landscape looks very good for the rise of female leadership in the coming years.
 Let me know what you think!